Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	ls -RFC .git/refs
 	```

 	Every branch has a corresponding file in ".git/refs/heads" that contains the hash of its head commit.
+Currently, there is just one branch, and therefore one file: **master**.

 1. Now look inside the "/git/objects" directory: